-At the national level, Estonian schools have adopted entrepreneurship education at all earlier levels by introducing students to a program called “I am an Entrepreneur”.
-Originally, this program was launched by the energy company, Eesti Energia in cooperation with the Estonian Chamber of Commerce.
-It targets 13–19-year-olds and aims to bridge the gap between entrepreneurship education in the formal education system with the non-formal education system.
-There are more than 200 organizations and more than 70 mentors involved in the program.
+At the national level, Estonian schools adopt entrepreneurship education at all earlier levels by introducing a program called “I am an Entrepreneur”.
+This program was launched by the energy company, Eesti Energia with the Estonian Chamber of Commerce.
+It targets 13–19-year-olds and aims to connect entrepreneurship education in the formal education system and in the non-formal system.
+There are more than 200 companies and more than 70 mentors involved in the program.
 In January 2017 Estonia launched a startup visa program to get more startups and employers to this growing startup hub.
 In the first month of the program over 50 applications came.
 This program’s success lies in part with Estonia’s reputation for innovation.
 Not only in technology development.
 But also in innovation on how the government passes rules and regulations to allow businesses to succeed.

-TransferWise is openly fighting to bring transparency to forex transfers around the world and has been said to be taking “a machete to the hefty fees that banks levy to send money across borders”.According to TransferWise Future of Finance Report, the financial markets will look very different within a few years.
+TransferWise tries to bring clarity to forex transfers around the world.
+And say that they take “a machete to the hefty fees that banks levy to send money across borders”.According to the TransferWise Future of Finance Report, the financial markets will look very different within a few years.
 Just in the past five years, the financial technology start-up companies have been innovating the finance sector.
-Cutting the traditional bank’s service fees and providing better service has been shaking the banking sector and the future looks bright for the financial technology, or simply just fintech, sector.
-The Guardian has called TransferWise the “Robin Hood” of currency trade – not many companies that have emerged from an old Soviet country have questioned the hundred years old banking sector.
+Cutting the traditional bank’s service fees and giving better service.
+This shook the banking sector.
+The future looks good for financial technology.
+The Guardian called TransferWise the “Robin Hood” of money trade.
+Not many firms that emerged from an old Soviet country have questioned the hundred years old banking sector.